hmarr/dotfiles/mac-setup-guide.md

    ```
    bin/update-alacritty-icon.sh
    ```
-1. Set up SSH and make sure you can and push to GitHub.
 1. Set up PGP key, add the following to `~/.gitconfig.local`, and make sure you can sign commits.
    ```
    [commit]